f24816/minecraft-discord-bot/README.md

 # Discord Bot to start Minecraft Server
 This bot checks for emoji count on a certain discord message, if the number is bigger than X it starts the server.

-It has some basic configuration like
+It has some basic configuration:
 ```python
 CHANNEL_ID = 0 # ID of the discord channel.
 MESSAGE_ID = 0 # ID of the message.